How many people should you invite to your wedding?

 Of course, every rose has its thorn.
 While you might not come across any, here are a few potential downsides to a friends-and-family wedding:

-No-shows might be a bigger deal: It can be more obvious with a wedding of this size if a few friends or family members have to decline.
-Fortunately, you can still keep your plans flexible by using online invitations that lets you track RSVPs in real-time, like Paperless Post.
+• No-shows might be a bigger deal: It can be more obvious with a wedding of this size if a few friends or family members have to decline.
+Fortunately, you can still keep your plans flexible by using online wedding invitations that let you track RSVPs in real-time

 A wedding invitation with a photo of the couple on top and a torn edge detail.
 Right: Dinner tables set for an outdoor wedding beneath a large tree with Spanish moss.“Raw Edge” by Paperless Post; Image by Julia Wade.